Max Taylor (racing driver): 2023

 On November 17, 2022, Taylor announced that he would be making his open-wheel racing debut in the 2023 USF Juniors driving for Velocity Racing Development.
 He would get his maiden win in the series in the third race at the Road America round.
 Taylor would finish sixth in the championship.

 2024

 Taylor would return to the series for the 2024 season once again with Velocity Racing Development.
 He would be in title contention all season with rival Liam McNeilly.

 USF2000 Championship

 2023

 Alongside his full season campaign in USF Juniors, Taylor would make select starts in the 2023 USF2000 Championship with Velocity Racing Development.
 He had a best finish of sixth in race one at Road America.

 2024

 Taylor would contest the full USF2000 Championship for 2024, remaining with Velocity Racing Development.

 GB3 Championship

 2024

 Taylor competed in a one-off round in Donington Park during the 2024 GB3 Championship, driving for Arden Motorsport.

 2025

-He had another one-off round in GB3 for 2025, driving for new entrants Racelab in Donington Park once more.
+Taylor had another one-off round in GB3 for 2025, driving for new entrants Racelab in Donington Park once more.